 The FNC passed through two important stages:

 The FNC was established as per the provisional Constitution adopted by the UAE Government in 1971.
 In this stage, all its 40 members were appointed by the Rulers of the seven emirates.

 The late President Sheikh Zayed Bin Sultan Al Nahyan convened the first session of the FNC on 13 February 1972.
 The Rulers of each emirate and Cabinet members also attended it.
 The session marked an important time in the history of the country and the important role expected from the Council.
 The late Sheikh Zayed encouraged FNC members to speak freely and express the needs of the citizens honestly.

 The reformation stage (since 2006)

-In 2006, H. H. Sheikh Khalifa approved the Supreme Council Resolution No. 4 of 2006, which revised the method of selecting the representatives of the emirates in the Federal National Council by combining the process of election and appointment.
+In 2006, the late H. H. Sheikh Khalifa approved the Supreme Council Resolution No. 4 of 2006, which revised the method of selecting the representatives of the emirates in the Federal National Council by combining the process of election and appointment.